aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M05-Unit 6 Create a front door for a highly available web application using the Azure portal.md

 # Module 05: Unit 6 Create a Front Door for a highly available web application using the Azure portal

+## Lab scenario
 In this exercise, you will set up an Azure Front Door configuration that pools two instances of a web application that runs in different Azure regions.
 This configuration directs traffic to the nearest site that runs the application.
 Azure Front Door continuously monitors the web application.
 You will demonstrate automatic failover to the next available site when the nearest site is unavailable.
 The network configuration is shown in the following diagram:

 ![Network configuration for Azure Front Door.](../media/front-door-environment-diagram.png)

+## Lab objectives
-In this exercise, you will:
+In this lab, you will complete the following tasks:

 + Task 1: Create two instances of a web app
 + Task 2: Create a Front Door for your application